ksuber/Slackmail/README.md

 # Slackmail
 Slack app created to allow users to send emails to helpdesk and open tickets

-Users cam implement a /helpdsk command and the following text is sent as an email to the helpdesk where it is used to open a ticket and respond back to the user that the ticket has been created.
+Users can implement a /helpdesk command and the following text is sent as an email to the helpdesk where it is used to open a ticket and respond back to the user that the ticket has been created.